monitoringartist/dockbix-agent-xxl/README.md

 # Public test instance of Dockbix Agent XXL

-Public test instance of Dockbix agent XXL is available on the address `play.monitoringart.com:10050`*.
-It's available for anyone as a public part of monitoringartist playground.
-Just create new host in your Zabbix server with this configuration and you will see what Dockbix can provide:
+A public test instance of Dockbix agent XXL is available on the address `play.monitoringart.com:10050`*.
+It's available for anyone as a public part of the monitoringartist playground.
+Just create a new host in your Zabbix server with this configuration, and you will see what Dockbix can provide:

 ![Public Dockbix Agent XXL](doc/dockbix-public-agent.png)